Cohort Graduate Programs

 How to apply?

 Cohorts begin each fall (September) and spring (January) semester.
-We are currently accepting applications for the Fall 2020 term.
+We are currently accepting applications for the Spring 2022 term.
 Please review deadlines and admission requirements below.

 Applicants are encouraged to apply early for priority consideration for scholarships and space in the cohort.
 These cohorts are available to the first 25 students to apply and be accepted.
 Applicants will be considered with rolling admission after the priority deadline as space is available.
 Limited scholarship opportunities are available to those who apply by the scholarship deadline.
 Scholarships are given based on merit as evident in the application.
 Admission does not guarantee a scholarship.